getoriginal/original-python/README.md

 # Returns their details in a response object if the user exists.
 If not, a 404 client error will be raised.
 user_response = client.get_user(new_user_uid)
 user_details = user_response['data']  # Contains user details such as UID, email, etc.
+# User response will return either wallet_address or wallets depending on if the application is single or multi-chain.
 # Sample user_response:
 {
     "success": True,